ezekg/xo/README.md

 As you can see, we've taken the matches and created a new string out of them.
-We also supplied a [fallback value](#fallback-values) for the first match (`$1`) that gets used if no match is found, using the ternary `?:` operator.
+We also supplied a [fallback value](#fallback-values) for the first match (`$1`) that gets used if no match is found, using the elvis `?:` operator.

-(The `?:` inside of the regex pattern is called a _non-capturing group_, which is different from the ternary `?:` operator in the formatter; a non-capturing group allows you to create optional character groups without capturing them into a match `$i` variable.)
+(The `?:` inside of the regex pattern is called a _non-capturing group_, which is different from the elvis `?:` operator in the formatter; a non-capturing group allows you to create optional character groups without capturing them into a match `$i` variable.)